GENIE AI (GENIE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 GENIE AI Historical Price

-According to the latest data gathered on GENIE AI live price page, the current price of GENIE AI is 0.00204819USD.
-The circulating supply of GENIE AI(GENIE) is 10.00M GENIE , giving it a market capitalization of $20.48K.
+According to the latest data gathered on GENIE AI live price page, the current price of GENIE AI is 0.00207945USD.
+The circulating supply of GENIE AI(GENIE) is 10.00M GENIE , giving it a market capitalization of $20.79K.

 The GENIE AI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GENIE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.